 To help kids form and place letters correctly and make them the right size, OTs might:

-- Use sensory feedback to help kids practice fluid letter formation.
+Use sensory feedback to help kids practice letter formation.
 The therapist might have them trace the letter in sandpaper or form letters with a finger in shaving cream.
 Kids might also use a tracing app on a tablet with a stylus.
+(See more multisensory techniques for teaching handwriting.)

-- Use a developmental handwriting curriculum that goes from the easiest task to the hardest.
+Use handwriting instruction that goes from the easiest task to the hardest.
 Kids start by forming capital letters with straight lines.
 Later, they move on to more complicated lowercase letters.

 To help kids cut shapes accurately, OTs might: